 The Rule of Seven is yet another factor shaping our opinions of marketing.
 Many advertisers operate by this rule, believing that a person must come into contact with an offer at least seven times before they will take action.
 It’s true that repetition is a powerful psychological tool, but this rule may be working against the marketing industry as a whole.

 The oversaturation of advertisements generally, when coupled with the likelihood that you’ll see the same ad at least seven times, leads us to stop truly seeing advertisements.
 We don’t weigh the good and bad of each message, we don’t individually evaluate the merits of every ad.
 Instead, advertisements blur together in a persistent white noise.
-They fade out as we focus intently on the “Skip Ad” button or search for the X icon, reflexively closing popups and modals as quickly as humanly possible.
+They fade out as we focus intently on the “Skip Ad” button or search for the X icon, reflexively closing pop-ups and modals as quickly as humanly possible.

 This knee-jerk reaction is indicative of our disdain for marketing messages; they are not worth even 30 seconds of our time.
 In fact, we act and react as though these ads are stealing our time and attention away from more important things.
 But does taking up our time and attention mean that marketing cannot be ethical?
-My answer is no, it doesn’t.

 Even as marketers, we don’t often seek out marketing—it finds us.
 And the messages that find us most often are the ones that follow us around the internet thanks to the advent of cookies and pixel retargeting.
 These marketing tactics are themselves arguably unethical, black hat tactics, and they find company among a handful of other practices more commonly identified as unethical.

 Puffery, for example, is pervasive enough in marketing to be thought of as inseparable from the industry.
 After all, what is marketing if not positioning your product or service in the best light possible?
 This naturally leads to claims of being “the best,” which is a subjective statement and thus cannot possibly be proven (or disproven).
 However, the fact that many marketers rely on exaggeration and puffery is not irrefutable proof that all marketing is inherently evil.
-It’s simply proving that marketing can be unethical—if we allow it.
+It’s simply proving that marketing can be unethical—if we allow it to be so.

 Lying vs. Storytelling